 - Click on the Edit icon.

 - Create a new alarm with Mode set to Equal, but change the Setpoint to "1," and then click Commit.

 - Click OK.
 Now an alarm will be active for each element that is set to 1.

 Dataset Tags allow multiple rows and columns worth of data to be stored in a Tag.
 Each column is exposed as a separate folder in the Tag (i.e., the "name" folder in the image below).
 Dataset Tags can be driven by a query, so it's possible to query for multiple columns on a row in a single Tag.
 This is more efficient than using multiple query Tags (and thus multiple queries) to retrieve the same data.

-While dataset tags are convenient, note that the Tag History system and Alarm system do not support tags with dataset types.
+While dataset tags are convenient, the Tag History and Alarm systems do not support tags with dataset types.